hyperspy/hyperspy/doc/user_guide/cluster.rst

 is often necessary to pre-process the features in order to obtain meaningful results.

-For example, consider the case of a spectrum image.
-If the signal magnitude varies strongly from spectra to spectra, then the clustering would group the data into clusters based on differences in magnitude.
-However, if the objective is to identify, for example, that peak 1 is the same as peak 2, then this magnitude variation needs to be removed and the spectra should therefore all be normalized first to remove the effect of peak height.

 Similarly, pre-processing can also be useful to reveal clusters when performing cluster analysis of decomposition results.
 Decomposition methods decompose data into a set of components and a set of factors defining the